Homer Thiel and R. J. Sliva discuss Historic-era arrow points, with photos from recent research in Tucson.

 Another Overland Driver Shot.
 We learn from Mr. Anthony Elder, Conductor on the Overland line between here and Tucson, that the last coach from the West was attacked by a party of 40 or 50 Tonto Apaches about 45 miles the other side of that place.
 The driver was shot and probably killed as he fell from the box, and the seat was riddled with flint arrow heads (Mesilla Times, 13 April 1861, page 3, column 2).

-INDIAN RAVAGES:- A letter from Florence dated February 4th brings us accounts of fresh depredations by Indians in that section.
-On the 1st inst., a man named Diego CAMPIO, while on his way from Florence to Camp McDowell with a train of three wagons, laden with barley, was attacked by a large troop of Indians was instantly killed.
+A letter from Florence dated February 4th brings us accounts … in that section.
+On the 1st inst., a man named Diego CAMPIO, while on his way from Florence to Camp McDowell with a train of three wagons, laden with barley, was attacked by a large troop of Indians and was instantly killed.
 Mr. Campio when found had 44 arrows in various parts of his body besides a bullet wound which penetrated his brain.
 The sacks were emptied upon the ground and carried off; the mules were likewise all captured (The Weekly Arizonan, 12 February 1870, page 3, column 1).

 The ongoing warfare between the United States Army and various Native American tribes led to many soldiers being struck by arrows.
 Army doctor J. H. Bill studied arrow wounds while stationed at Fort Craig in New Mexico and wrote the definitive article on their presentation and treatment for The American Journal of Medical Sciences in 1862.
 He invented a pair of forceps that were designed for the extraction of arrow heads, subsequently manufactured by the George Tiemann Company.